 Your challenge is:

-2) To provide a screen shot of the test title and the test score as evidence of completion.
+3) Provide a screenshot of the test title and the test score as evidence of completion.
 Present these simply in a document of your choice.
 'Simple' does not mean 'lazy' or 'unprofessional'.
 It means make an effort to show off your ICT skills by making the layout neat, consistent and clear.
+Take screen shots and paste them into a document as you go along, then spend 10mins playing around with the layout.

-3) To present and analyse your scores in a visual format (graphs/ charts etc.).
+4) Present and analyse your scores in a visual format (graphs/ charts etc.).
 Feel free to be creative!
 Consider how to work with your individual scores for each test, total scores for different topics and a grand total score.
 Again present this information in a document of your choice.
 You may combine Task 2 and 3 into the same document if you wish.
 You may find the link on the right helpful for completing this task.
+Write a paragraph explaining any patterns you noticed in your data and in your graphs, explain any areas of strength or weakness.
 Organisation, communication, presentation and analysis skills are all very important in this course, so show me what you can do with this data!
+Spend 45mins on this task.

 In addition to the challenge presented above, you may wish to watch some of the excellent programmes that are out there which highlight Design and Technology in real life.
 Below is a list of topical programmes for you to enjoy, try delving into a few of them!